 Communities of Excellence 2026 (COE 2026) is a 501(c)(3) nonprofit organization that hosts a learning collaborative of communities across the country, trains communities in the Communities of Excellence Framework, adapted from the Baldrige Framework, and provides opportunities for communities to work together, share successes, challenges, ideas, and best practices, and learn from each other on their performance excellence journey.
 The organization has only one full-time paid employee and is otherwise operated with the generous contributions of many professionals across the nation.
-There are 26 communities with populations ranging from 7,500 to 2.8 million in 15 states impacted by COE 2026 and 22 communities currently involved in the National Learning Collaborative.
+There are currently 21 communities with populations ranging from 7,500 to 2.8 million in 13 states involved in the Learning Collaborative.